Head gone missing? Try heading up an ongoing suspense thriller!

 Winter Bird hinges on a subconscious connection between two Alaskans.
-One a former physician, now Rare Book Room Librarian, who helped his beloved wife commit suicide a few years ago.
-The other, a subarctic entity, was brutally murdered while pregnant 100 years before.
-The librarian becomes intrigued by the amber-eyed blonde who is hell-bent on obtaining a rare set of herb books to help her foundling infant.
-Based on indigenous legend, this mythical shape-shifter still haunts the desolate woods near Anchorage, sometimes as a snowy owl, in an effort to share the full horror of her origin.
-Seemingly interested in the librarian, she vanishes abruptly.
+One a former physician, now a self-effacing Rare Book Room Librarian, who helped his beloved wife commit suicide a few years ago.
+The other, a fur-trapper's wife who was brutally murdered while pregnant 100 years before.
+The librarian is drawn to the amber-eyed blonde who is hell-bent on obtaining a rare set of herb books for healing her foundling infant.
+Based on indigenous legend of a subarctic shape-shifter, she still haunts the desolate woods near Anchorage, sometimes as a snowy owl, in an effort to share the full horror of her origin.
+Seemingly intrigued by the librarian, she vanishes abruptly.